xiomaraquinonez/Blog/index.md

 **()[]:** used to add links to words/phrases on markdown, phrase goes inside the parenthesis and link goes inside the squared brackets

+In order to put the website on Github Pages, I first signed up for Gihub.
+Then, I got SSH set up.
+SSH allows users to connect to Github without having to input their login information each time they are modifying their code.
+Next, I set up my static files on github and moved the index page to the root directory due to a problem with not being able to access it for a while.
+After a couple weeks of not making any edits, an image was not showing up on one of the pages due to the article from where the image came from being removed from a source.
+To fix this, I deleted the link and modified the code.
+Laslty, to fix the final problem of the Google Map, I switched to Mapbox.
+I created an account for this, set a style that I thought would go well with the website, and used a Mapbox token in place of the previous API key.

+**Link to final website:** https://xiomaraquinonez.github.io/MAGIC/#